45 Creative Things to Do When Kids Are BoredBy: Highlights Editorial

-Are your kids having another “I’m bored!” moment this summer?
+Are your kids having another “I’m bored!” moment?
 At Highlights, we understand that it can be hard to think of things to do when your kids as bored.
 Alas, look no further than this list of more than 40 creative things to do when bored at home.
 And don't forget to subscribe to Highlights magazine for a monthly dose of fun and encouragement, keeping kids of every age inspired and challenged.

 1. Make a matching game using playing cards.
 See how quickly you can match them up!